PLCnext/CppExamples/README.md

 1. Install Eclipse IDE, CLI, SDK and Eclipse Add-in (how-to guide: see links in the "Getting started" section above)
 1. Clone this repository
 1. Navigate to the project you want to test, e.g. `cd Examples/ProgramComponentInteraction`
-1. Execute `plcncli new project -c DummyC -p DummyP && ls -la src && rm src/Dummy*`
+1. Execute `plcncli new project -c DummyC -p DummyP && ls -la src && rm src/Dummy*` or `plcncli new acfproject -c DummyC && ls -la src && rm src/Dummy*` for acf projects
 1. Execute `plcncli set target --add --name AXCF2152 --version 2020.6` to specify details of the build target
 1. Execute `plcncli generate all` to generate intermediate code and Config files
 1. Execute `plcncli build` to build the code.